 Get outside and build a scarecrow, jump in the leaves, go apple picking, and more.
 Indoors play family games with pumpkin bowls, pumpkin toss bean bags, and Left Center Right with Halloween candy.

 Get inspired with our 40 Awesome Fall Activities for Kids and free printable bucket list.

 I hope these Halloween Social Distancing Ideas have gotten you excited about celebrating Halloween with your kids.
 Don’t let Covid-19 keep you from having an amazing Halloween.
-Use these fun Halloween kid’s activities to make great memories for your kids this year.
+Use these fun Halloween activities for kids to make great memories for your family this year.

 If you enjoyed these Halloween ideas get more family fun activities, easy weeknight meals, family travel ideas, and household hacks by joining the Happy Mom Hacks community weekly newsletter.